DieselBank/frontend-challenge-2/README.md

 ## User Stories
 - I, as an user, need to check the forecast (Current temperature, Min temperature, Max temperature and weather condition) of a specific city by name, so that I could decide to go on a trip, today or on any other day.

-- I, as an user, should be able to check the forecast for the next 3 days, so that I could schedule my trip without weather surprises.

 - I, as an user, should be informed through error modals or toasts about any problems with my attempt to search for a forecast, so that I can try to fix it before trying again.

 (Examples: City not found, No internet connection and other errors that you consider necessary)